Characters and transfer maps via categorified traces: Traces in the 2 -category of spans

-The primary reason we are interested in traces in $\Corr(\cD)$ is the fact that, as a symmetric monoidal $(\infty,2)$-category, $\Corr(\cD)$ admits a universal property: it is the target of the universal symmetric monoidal \emph{bivariant theory} $\cD\to\Corr(\cD)$, in the sense of \Cref{defn:symmonbiv}.
-In particular, any other symmetric monoidal bivariant theory $F\colon \cD \to \cE$ factors uniquely through a symmetric monoidal 2-functor $\Corr(\cD) \to \cE$, which allows us to reduce computations of traces in $\cE$ to computations of traces in $\Corr(\cD)$.
+The primary reason we are interested in traces in $\Span(\cD)$ is the fact that, as a symmetric monoidal $(\infty,2)$-category, $\Span(\cD)$ admits a universal property: it is the target of the universal symmetric monoidal \emph{bivariant theory} $\cD\to\Span(\cD)$, in the sense of \Cref{defn:symmonbiv}.
+In particular, any other symmetric monoidal bivariant theory $F\colon \cD \to \cE$ factors uniquely through a symmetric monoidal 2-functor $\Span(\cD) \to \cE$, which allows us to reduce computations of traces in $\cE$ to computations of traces in $\Span(\cD)$.

-A direct computation of traces in $\Corr(\cD)$ can be obtained from the description of composition in $\Corr(\cD)$ given above.
-Observe first that every object in $\Corr(\cD)$ is dualizable: the evaluation and coevaluation maps for an object $X \in \cD$ are given by the spans
+A direct computation of traces in $\Span(\cD)$ can be obtained from the description of composition in $\Span(\cD)$ given above.
+Observe first that every object in $\Span(\cD)$ is dualizable: the evaluation and coevaluation maps for an object $X \in \cD$ are given by the spans

 where $\Delta$ denotes the diagonal of $X$.
-It follows that the dimension of $X$ in $\Corr(\cD)$ is equivalent to the free loop space $LX$, defined as the cotensoring $X^{S^1}$ of $X$ by the circle $S^1$.
-Furthermore, if we consider an endomorphism of $X$ in $\Corr(\cD)$ given by a span $X \xleftarrow{f} Z \xrightarrow{g} X$, then the trace of this endomorphism in $\Corr(\cD)$ is the \textit{equalizer} $\Eq(f,g)$ of $f$ and $g$ in $\cD$, see \Cref{def:Equalizer} and \Cref{lem:TracesInCorr}.
+It follows that the dimension of $X$ in $\Span(\cD)$ is equivalent to the free loop space $LX$, defined as the cotensoring $X^{S^1}$ of $X$ by the circle $S^1$.
+Furthermore, if we consider an endomorphism of $X$ in $\Span(\cD)$ given by a span $X \xleftarrow{f} Z \xrightarrow{g} X$, then the trace of this endomorphism in $\Span(\cD)$ is the \textit{equalizer} $\Eq(f,g)$ of $f$ and $g$ in $\cD$, see \Cref{def:Equalizer} and \Cref{lem:TracesInCorr}.

-The goal of this section is to give a careful account of these computations.
-In Subsection \ref{subsec:DefinitionCorr}, we will recall the definition of the $(\infty,2)$-category $\Corr(\cD)$, its universal property, and some of its features.
-In Subsection \ref{subsec:DimensionsInCorr}, we will show that the trace of the span $X \xleftarrow{f} Z \xrightarrow{g} X$, viewed as an endomorphism in $\Corr(\cD)$, is the equalizer $\Eq(f,g)$ of $f$ and $g$, and in particular that there is an equivalence $\dim_{\Corr(\cD)}(X) \simeq LX$.
+The goal of this section is to give a careful account of (the functoriality of) these computations.
+In \Cref{subsec:DefinitionCorr}, we will recall the definition of the $(\infty,2)$-category $\Span(\cD)$, its universal property, and some of its features.
+In \Cref{subsec:DimensionsInCorr}, we will show that the trace of the span $X \xleftarrow{f} Z \xrightarrow{g} X$, viewed as an endomorphism in $\Span(\cD)$, is the equalizer $\Eq(f,g)$ of $f$ and $g$, and in particular that there is an equivalence $\dim_{\Span(\cD)}(X) \simeq LX$.
 Moreover, we will make the latter identification natural in $X \in \cD$.